South African VAT on e-services

 The place of supply rules for South African e-services are based on the whether the recipient is resident in South Africa, and if the consideration is settled (bank account or credit card) from the country.

-Foreign providers must VAT register if their South African income exceeds ZAR50,000 per annum.
+Foreign providers must VAT register if their South African income exceeds ZAR 1million per annum on a rolling calendar basis.
 Businesses seeking a registration are not required to appoint a fiscal representative; which is required in most other foreign registrations.
 Similarly, with a local bank account – this is not required for e-service providers.

 South African returns must be submitted on a monthly basis; occasionally bi-monthly returns are permitted.
 Providers are also required to produce VAT invoices for customers, including details of the vendor, customer, services, consideration and VAT calculation.